EthanCrouse/EthanCrouse/README.md

 ## 📂 Projects

 ### 🔐 AES Encryption from Scratch
-Implemented the Advanced Encryption Standard (AES) in C without relying on external libraries.
+Implemented the Advanced Encryption Standard (AES) in Python without relying on external libraries.
 This project includes all core components of AES: key expansion, SubBytes, ShiftRows, MixColumns, and AddRoundKey operations, as well as encryption/decryption of 128-bit, 192-bit, and 256-bit blocks.
-Focus was placed on understanding the algorithm at a low level and ensuring correctness through test vectors.

 [🔗 View Repository](https://github.com/EthanCrouse/AES)